This resource will help you manage the side effects from your chemotherapy.

 - Don’t be afraid to ask for help.
 Ask your family and friends for help with tasks or activities that make you feel tired.

-- Drink enough liquids.
+Drink enough liquids.
 Drink 8 to 10 (8-ounce) glasses of non-caffeinated liquids every day.
-Water, juices diluted (mixed) with water, or liquids containing electrolytes (such as Pedialyte®, Gatorade®, Powerade®, and other sports drinks) are good choices.
+Examples include:

-For more information about how to manage fatigue, read Managing Cancer-Related Fatigue and watch the video at the beginning of this section.
+Read Managing Cancer-Related Fatigue to learn more.
+You can also watch the video at the beginning of this section.

 Nausea, vomiting, or loss of appetite